Category: Sabah

 Sipadan Island, Sabah

-Explore the breathtaking wonders of Sipadan Island, Malaysia’s only oceanic island and one of the world’s top diving destinations.
-Home to vibrant coral reefs, swirling barracudas, sea turtles, and over 3,000 marine species, this protected marine park offers a once-in-a-lifetime underwater experience for certified divers.
+Explore the breathtaking wonders of Sipadan Island, Malaysia‘s only oceanic island and one of the world’s top diving destinations.
+Home to vibrant coral reefs, swirling barracudas, sea turtles, and over 400+ fish species and over 300 coral species, this protected marine park offers a once-in-a-lifetime underwater experience for certified divers.
 Plan your dream dive today and uncover nature’s masterpiece beneath the Celebes Sea.

 Drop Off